-- (a) Plan Submission.
-A Plan shall be prepared for all land-disturbing activities subject to this ordinance whenever the proposed activity will disturb more than one (1) acre on a tract. - Financial Responsibility and Ownership.
-Plans shall be disapproved unless (b) accompanied by an authorized statement of financial responsibility and documentation of property ownership.
-This statement shall be signed by the person financially responsible for the land-disturbing activity or his attorney in fact.
-The statement shall include the mailing and street addresses of the principal place of business of (1) the person financially responsible, (2) the owner of the land, and (3) any registered agents.
-If the person financially responsible is not a resident of North Carolina, a North Carolina agent must be designated in the statement for the purpose of receiving notice of compliance or non-compliance with the Plan, the Act, this ordinance, or rules or orders adopted or issued pursuant to this ordinance.
-Except as provided in subsections (c) or (k) of this section, if the applicant is not the owner of the land to be disturbed, the draft erosion and sedimentation control plan must include the owner's written consent for the applicant to submit a draft erosion and sedimentation control plan and to conduct the anticipated landdisturbing activity. - (c) If the applicant is not the owner of the land to be disturbed and the anticipated land-disturbing activity involves the construction of utility lines for the provision of water, sewer, gas, telecommunications, or electrical service, the draft erosion and sedimentation control plan may be submitted without the written consent of the owner of the land, so long as the owner of the land has been provided prior notice of the project. - (d) Environmental Policy Act Document.
-Any Plan submitted for a land-disturbing activity for which an environmental document is required by the North Carolina Environment Policy Act (G.S.
-113A-1, et seq.) shall be deemed incomplete until a complete environmental document is available for review.
-The town shall promptly notify the person submitting the Plan that the 30-day time limit for review of the Plan pursuant to this ordinance shall not begin until a complete environmental document is available for review.
+- (A) Plan Submission.
+A Plan shall be prepared for all land-disturbing activities subject to this ordinance whenever the proposed activity meets the requirements set forth in § 152.04(D)(1) or (2).
+The Plan shall be filed with Lincoln County, and a copy shall be simultaneously submitted to the Lincoln Soil and Water Conservation District at least 30 days prior to the commencement of the proposed activity. - (B) Financial Responsibility and Ownership.
+Plans may be disapproved unless accompanied by an authorized statement of financial responsibility and documentation of property ownership.
+This statement shall be signed by the Person financially responsible for the land-disturbing activity or his attorney in fact.
+The statement shall include the mailing and street addresses of the principal place of business of (1) the Person financially responsible, (2) the owner of the land, and (3) any registered agents.
+If the Person financially responsible is not a resident of North Carolina, a North Carolina agent must be designated in the statement for the purpose of receiving notice of compliance or noncompliance with the Plan, the Act, this ordinance, or rules or orders adopted or issued pursuant to this ordinance.
+Except as provided in subsections (c) or (k) of this section, if the applicant is not the owner of the land to be disturbed, the draft erosion and sedimentation control plan must include the owner's written consent for the applicant to submit a draft erosion and sedimentation control plan and to conduct the anticipated land-disturbing activity. - (C) If the applicant is not the owner of the land to be disturbed and the anticipated landdisturbing activity involves the construction of utility lines for the provision of water, sewer, gas, telecommunications, or electrical service, the draft erosion and sedimentation control plan may be submitted without the written consent of the owner of the land, so long as the owner of the land has been provided prior notice of the project.